Academic Catalog

 GH 400 - Global Health Capstone (4 Credit Hours)

 The main purpose of this course is to provide the culminating, integrative curricular experience during the last year of the major.
 As such, the course draws on students’ prior training in the three other core courses and their experiential learning experience gained in the field prior to their graduation.
-More than just providing a review of the GH curriculum, however, the Capstone is designed to challenge students to reflect and integrate their experiential learning with the goal of developing their own individual point of view regarding the role of global health in contributing to the improvement of the health and well being of populations across the globe.
+More than just providing a review of the GH curriculum, however, the Capstone is designed to challenge students to reflect and integrate their experiential learning with the goal of developing their own individual point of view regarding the role of global health in contributing to the improvement of the health and well-being of populations across the globe.
+Offered each Spring semester.

 GH 451 - Senior Research (4 Credit Hours)